 PCOS Is A Condition That Affects 100's of Millions That Nobody Knows Anything About.

-PCOS is a female specific condition that is far more common than most believe.
+What is PCOS?Polycystic ovary syndrome (PCOS) is a female-specific condition that is far more common than most believe.
 Even to this day, when I tell people that I work with women with PCOS I would say that 80% of people, men and women, have never heard of it.
 This is hard to believe when you know that between 10% - 15% of the entire female population has PCOS.
 This means there are around 300 - 500 million women in this world with PCOS.

-PCOS stands for polycystic ovary syndrome - an extremely misleading name for this condition due to the fact the polycystic ovaries can be a symptom of PCOS, they are not the cause of PCOS.
-Speaking of the cause, we still don’t completely understand it but, we do believe there is most likely a genetic disposition combined with lifestyle factors.
+Because PCOS stands for polycystic ovary syndrome it is extremely misleading due to the fact that polycystic ovaries can be a symptom of PCOS, not the cause of PCOS.
+Speaking of the cause, we still don’t completely understand it, but we do believe there is most likely a genetic disposition combined with lifestyle and environmental factors.

-- It’s the leading cause of female fertility issues
+- It’s the leading cause of female infertility

 - It affects a woman physically, emotionally, and mentally

 It is not just an ovary condition, despite the same suggesting otherwise.
 In fact, there are a number of signs and symptoms that PCOS can create.

 Common PCOS Symptoms Include:- Menstrual cycle irregularities

 - Fertility troubles

 - Male-like hair growth or hirsutism (face, chest, belly, back)

 - Male-like hair loss, on the scalp of the head